"A film of pop music."

 But unlike A Whole Scene Going which dared to ask questions of our Pop Gods All My

-Loving merely provided non-
+Loving merely provided mostly non-

-Clips of the Vietnam and Nigerian wars were spliced in to poor, tasteless and puzzling effect, giving the impression that the film was mocking or targeting the musicians and their fans, rather than understanding them.
+Clips of the Vietnam and Nigerian wars were spliced in to poor, tasteless and puzzling effect, giving the impression that the film was mocking or targeting the musicians and their fans, rather than trying to understand them.
 The Daily Mirror review asked "Juxtaposing a blazing napalm victim with say Jimi Hendrix on a rampage of guitar smashing is a vulgarity justified only if the point being made is a valid one."
-If the BBC wanted to use vulgarity to explain pop then Ken Russell was your man.
+If the BBC wanted to use vulgarity to explain pop then surely Ken Russell was your man.
 A concluding montage of sound and images featuring Hitler and Rasputin only served to confound and bemuse.

 After its completion it sat on the shelf for six months, eventually being shown to